psychemedia/storytelling-notes/hudden_dudden.md

 A variant of the tale appeared in 1845 by way of the pen of Hans Christian Anderson.

-*Anerson's version includes an additional subtale in which the O'Neary-like protagonist witnesses a domestic scene that does not appear in the other tellings above, and from it gains a benefit.
-I am sure I've seen that part usd in other tales, but canlt rmember offhand where...
+*Anderson's version includes an additional subtale in which the O'Neary-like protagonist witnesses a domestic scene that does not appear in the other tellings above, and from it gains a benefit.
+I am sure I've seen that part used in other tales, but can't remember offhand where...
 It is also worth noting that the "bag trick" by which Donald managed to escape the bag in which he was expected to meet his demise by exchanging a fanciful promise of reward for a tangible benefit also appears at the end of Grimm's `The Turnip`, which I shall discuss in a separate storynote.*

 ```{admonition} Hans Christian Anderson, *Great Claus and Little Claus*, 1845
 :class: dropdown